What is in this Article?

 In this step, we will guide you to create and define a material and then apply it to the model.

-- In the Model ribbon on the left panel, right-click on Model → Insert Property → Materials.
+- In the Model Tree on the left panel, right-click on Model → Add Property → Materials.
 The group of materials will be created with one default item.
-You can add more Materials by right-clicking on the group → Insert Property → Materialgroupitem or delete them by clicking on then pressing the Delete button.
-Each item has an ID number on the right, it starts from 1 with the default item.
-The ID number is used to assign the material to the model.
+You can add more items by right-clicking on the group → Insert Property → Materialgroupitem or delete them by clicking on then pressing the Delete button.

-- Click on Material 1 then see the Property Tree → Define the dimensions.
+- Click on Material 1 then see the Property Tree → Define the parameters for material.

 Step 6: Constrain Model